Shyrdak: Manufacturing

 It takes the wool from approximately five sheep to make one shyrdak rug.
 There is a considerable variation in the softness, durability, and amount of wool that local sheep produce.
 The autumn shearing provides the best wool because the sheep have been fed all spring and summer with nutritious fresh mountain vegetables.
 Done the traditional way, the process of felting and creating the rug takes time, all is done by hand.
 Traditionally, shyrdak rugs have been made by women.
-The fleece is being dried and then beaten, to make the wool fluffy and divide good wool from unusable matted wool and dirt.
+The fleece is dried and then beaten, to make the wool fluffy and divide good wool from unusable matted wool and dirt.
 Than the wool is picked, clean washed, dried and dyed, followed by the felting process.

 Design

 Pattern plays a key role in the shyrdak, they hold information and magical features.
-Widely used ornamental motifs are the triangle (tumar), as well as the black and white suu-water border motif, considered to be a talisman that protects from evil.
-The ornaments also visualise blessings and wishes for well-being of the receivers by the makers.
+Widely used ornamental motifs are the triangle (tumar), as well as the black and white water (suu) border motif, considered to be a talisman that protects from evil.
+The ornaments also visualise blessings and wishes for the wellbeing of the receivers by the makers.

 The Shyrdak is usually designed in an inlaid patchwork of highly contrasting colours such as red and green, yellow and black, brown and white.
 Once the wool is dried a brightly coloured pattern is laid on to a plain background this is then soaked with soap and water rolled up and literally pressed this process is repeated.

 Once the pattern starts to hold, the rug is reversed soaked and rolled again after some hours the shyrdak rug is left to dry.
 Two contrasting layers of felt are the laid on top of one another and a pattern is then marked on the top layer in chalk.
 This is painstakingly and laboriously cut out with the felt maker frequently sharpening the knife, which will blunt quickly.

 This creates a stunning positive/negative style visual image usually full of symbolic motif images that represent things around them i.e. the water, goat horns, a yurt etc. Representations of sheep and shepherds are particularly common in Kazkahstan.
 The felt that is cut from the top layer is not wasted and is used to create another mirror image shyrdak with the reverse colours of the original shyrdak.